Modeling Adversaries in a Logic for Security Protocol Analysis: Modeling Adversaries

-In our framework, to capture the capabilities of a Dolev-Yao adversary, we specify how the adversary can tell if she in fact \emph{has} a message, by defining a knowledge algorithm $\ADYi$ for adversary $i$.
+In our framework, to capture the capabilities of a Dolev-Yao adversary, we specify how the adversary can explicitly know that she \emph{has} a message, by defining a knowledge algorithm $\ADYi$ for adversary $i$.
 Recall that a knowledge algorithm for agent $i$ takes as input a formula and agent $i$'s local state (which we are assuming contains the messages received by $i$).
 The most interesting case in the definition of $\ADYi$ is when the formula is $\sees_i(\msg)$.
 To compute $\ADYi(\sees_i(\msg),\ell)$, the algorithm simply checks, for every message $\msg'$ received by the adversary, whether $\msg$ is a submessage of $\msg'$, according to the keys that are known to the adversary.
 We assume that the adversary's initial state consists of the set of keys initially known by the adversary.
 This will typically contain, in a public-key cryptography setting, the public keys of all the agents.
 We use $\mathit{initkeys}(\ell)$ to denote the set of initial keys known by agent $i$ in local state $\ell$.
 (Recall that a local state for agent $i$ is the sequence of events pertaining to agent $i$, including any initial information in the run, in this case, the keys initially known.)
-The function $\mathit{submsg}$, which can take apart messages created by concatenation, or decrypt messages as long as the adversary knows the decryption key, is used to check whether $\msg$ is a submessage of $\msg'$. $\ADYi(\sees_i(\msg),\sL)$ is defined as follows:
+The function $\submsg$, which can take apart messages created by concatenation, or decrypt messages as long as the adversary knows the decryption key, is used to check whether $\msg$ is a submessage of $\msg'$. $\ADYi(\sees_i(\msg),\sL)$ is defined as follows:

 The auxiliary functions used by the algorithm are given in Figure~\ref{f:ady}.
+In particular, the function $\submsg$ captures the $\sub$ relation.

-According to the Dolev-Yao model, the adversary cannot explicitly compute anything interesting about what other messages agents have.
+In the Dolev-Yao model, an adversary cannot explicitly compute anything interesting about what other messages agents have.
 Hence, for other primitives, including $\sees_j(\msg)$ for $j\ne i$, $\ADYi$ returns \DONTK.
 For formulas of the form $K_j \phi$ and $X_j \phi$, $\ADYi$ also returns \DONTK.
 For Boolean combinations of formulas, $\ADYi$ returns the corresponding Boolean combination (where the negation of $\DONTK$ is $\DONTK$, the conjunction of $\NO$ and $\DONTK$ is $\NO$, and the conjunction of $\YES$ and $\DONTK$ is $\DONTK$) of the answer for each $\sees_i(\msg)$ query.